Should I get a 60, 90, or 120 minute massage?

-I am a participating provider for the ASH network, Blue Cross, Providence, and United Healthcare.
-Please see my “Medical Insurance and Massage” page for more info on how to bill your insurance for massage.
+I am a participating provider for Blue Cross and Providence, Please see my “Medical Insurance and Massage” page for more info on how to bill your insurance for massage.
 I only take PIP cases that are a direct referral from a doctor or other healthcare provider.

 Your music is cool and all, but can I play my own?

 Yes!
 I use Apple Music and can play anything your heart desires.

 Do you expect me to talk to you during a massage?

 Goodness no!
 The time during a massage is all about you.
 You can chat if you like.
 Or you can zone out or sleep if that’s your jam.
 I work better when I’m not trying to engage in conversation.
 It’s easier for me to pay attention to what’s happening with you and your body if I’m not talking.
 I will, however, talk to you if it is related to treatment and to check in with you.